apache/activemq-artemis/docs/user-manual/en/address-model.md

 messages to or from which queue to receive messages.
 However, more advanced use cases might require that the client specify a queue directly.
-In these situations the client uses a fully qualified queue name, by specifying both the address name and the queue name, separated by a ::.
+In these situations the client uses a fully qualified queue name, by specifying both the address name and the queue name, separated by `::`.

+> **Note**
+>
+> The string `::` should only be used for FQQN and not in any other context
+> in address or queue names.

-Currently Artemis supports fully qualified queue names on Core, AMQP, JMS, OpenWire, MQTT and STOMP protocols for receiving messages only.
+Currently Artemis supports fully qualified queue names on Core, AMQP, JMS, OpenWire, MQTT and STOMP protocols for both sending and receiving messages.

 ### Specifying a Fully Qualified Queue Name